 In the second month of life, babies continue to have a strong sucking reflex.
 You may notice your baby likes to suck on a fist or a few fingers.
 This is one of the best ways babies have of comforting themselves.

 At 2 months, your baby doesn’t yet have the coordination to play with toys.
-But your baby may bat at a colorful object hanging in front of her.
+But she may bat at a colorful object hanging in front of her.
 Your baby may even briefly hold a toy that you place in one of her hands.

 Second Month Baby Milestones: Sleep